openharmony/docs/en/application-dev/quick-start/arkts-observed-and-objectlink.md

 ```

-  The following component hierarchy presents this data structure.
+  The following component hierarchy presents the data structure of a nested class object.

 ```ts
 @Component